How Did These Fleas Get Into My Hartford County Home?

 Why Fleas Are Dangerous

-Having fleas is a serious danger to the health and wellbeing of your pets and family.
+Having fleas is a serious danger to the health and well being of your pets and family.
 Fleas are known to cause a number of diseases.
 Although rare, bubonic plague, murine typhus, and tularemia can be contracted as a result of flea bites.

 Flea bites can also trigger an allergic reaction in both humans and pets.
 In humans, flea bites can develop into intense rashes and flea feces can trigger an asthma attack as a result of an allergic reaction.